Application & Selection

 - The most qualified students will be selected for admission

-- Students can complete the 2-year Associate degree in a timely manner, without sitting idle on the MA Waitlist
+- Students can complete the Training Credential OR the 2-year Associate degree in a timely manner, without sitting idle on a waitlist.

 - Graduates from the MA Program will be trained and certified to comply with the Assessment-Based Recognition order entry program